olebole/irafdoc/doc/imcoords.hpctran.rst

   be a keyword specifying the system.
 This is the case with WMAP data.
   </p>
   <p>
   This task only provides the conversion.
-Access to the <tt>"pixel"</tt> data requires other tools.
+Access to the <span style="font-family: monospace;">"pixel"</span> data requires other tools.
 For binary tables the <b>tables</b> may be used.
   </p>
   <p>